 Batakanizo Renata, ETSK student (in her own words).

 I am a quiet girl who likes to spend time with my best friends sharing ideas on different topics.
-I am also a responsible person who dislikes to see anything go wrong.
+I am also a responsible person who dislikes seeing anything go wrong.
 I like reading and writing novels about discovery.

-I am determined girl looking to being an engineer and looking forward to my future with God’s help.”
+I am determined girl looking at being an engineer and looking forward to my future with God’s help.”

 NSHIMIYIMana Jean Bosco, ETSK graduate (in his own words).